lyteword/chspurgeon-tod/volume-3/psalm-66.md

 **Verse 9.** Perseverance the subject of gratitude.

-1\.The maintenance of the inner life.
+1\.
+The maintenance of the inner life.

-2\.The integrity of the outward character.
+2\.
+The integrity of the outward character.

 **Verse 10.** The assaying of the saints.

 **Verse 10.**

-1\.The design of the afflictions.
+1\.
+The design of the afflictions.

 (a) To prove them.

 (b) To reprove them.

-2\.The illustration of that design.
+2\.
+The illustration of that design.
 As silver, etc.

-3\.The issue of the trial.
+3\.
+The issue of the trial.

 **Verses 11-12.** The hand of God should be acknowledged.

-1\.In our temptations: *Thou broughtest us.*
+1\.
+In our temptations: *Thou broughtest us.*

-2\.In our bodily afflictions: *Thou laidest,* etc.
+2\.
+In our bodily afflictions: *Thou laidest,* etc.

-3\.In our persecutions: *Thou hast caused,* etc.
+3\.
+In our persecutions: *Thou hast caused,* etc.

-4\.In our deliverances: *Thou broughtest us out,* etc. *G. R.*
+4\.
+In our deliverances: *Thou broughtest us out,* etc. *G. R.*

 **Verse 12.** *Fire and water.* Varied trials.

-1\.Discover different evils.
+1\.
+Discover different evils.

-2\.Test all parts of manhood.
+2\.
+Test all parts of manhood.

-3\.Educate varied graces.
+3\.
+Educate varied graces.

-4\.Endear many promises.
+4\.
+Endear many promises.

-5\.Illustrate divine attributes.
+5\.
+Illustrate divine attributes.

-6\.Afford extensive knowledge.
+6\.
+Afford extensive knowledge.

-7\.Create capacity for the varied joys of heaven.
+7\.
+Create capacity for the varied joys of heaven.

 **Verse 12.** (*first clause* ).
 The rage of oppression. *Thomas Adam's Sermon.*